mvlabs/zf2behat-extension/README.md

 mvlabs/zf2behat-extension
 ==============
-Behat extension for Zend Framework 2 inspired by Symfony2extension by [a link](https://github.com/everzet "Konstantin Kudryashov").
+Behat extension for Zend Framework 2 inspired by Symfony2extension by [Konstantin Kudryashov](https://github.com/everzet).

 Behat (http://behat.org/) is a php framework for Behavior Driven Development.
 This extension allows you to use it in your Zend Framework 2 projects.